mlpce/tosbindl/README.md

   Results
     1. integer: on success:  >= 0 number of bytes read
     1. integer: on failure:  -ve gemdos error number
-    2. string: on success: empty string
-    2. string: on failure: gemdos error string
+    2. string: gemdos error string

   Note: Can read less bytes than requested if EOF reached.
 Will read 0 bytes if EOF already reached.